NubeIO/rubix-ce-docs/docs/rubix-ce/setup/host.md

 ### Connect to the VPN

-Right-Click on the device you want to add the `vpn` to
+Right Click on the device you want to add the `vpn` to

 ![max800px](../../hardware/controllers/supervisors/rubix-compute/img/enable-vpn.png)